OlairII/spiffs/README.md

     -uint16_t port;
      	The port that the host server are using.
     -char *url;
 	    The url must have this format: http://exampleurl.com/path -char *body;
 	    If you want to send an empty body just declare it NULL.
     -AuthType authType;
 	    This library just suport the basic authentication method(AUTH_BASIC).
 For no authentication use AUTH_NONE.
     -void *auth;
 	    This void pointer is used to point to a struct that has username and password( in case you use basic auth).
     -RestType restType;
 	    An enumarete that list the http request type -ContType contType;
 	    An enumerate that list the http content type -CacheControl cacheCtrl;
 	    The cache control
     -uint16_t contLength;
 	    Content Length.
 If you don't know the content lentgh declare it equals zero.

 The Response struct contains two variables.

     -uint16_t status;
-        The http status code
+        The http status code.
     -char *body;
 	    The body already formated without the header.